AtreyaSh/fastVision/README.md

    `$ xhost +local:root`

-   `$ docker run -ti --rm -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix fastvision`
+   `$ docker run -ti --rm -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix:rw atreyash/fastvision`

 6. Note that this is not a secure means of running the container with multiple users.
 This should be fine for single-users.
 Please check before changing `xhost` permissions.
 After running the container, remember to return `xhost` permissions back to its secure state.